 The years following menopausal changes in a woman’s body are called postmenopause.
 During this time, symptoms like night sweats and hot flashes ease for most women.

 Most women go through menopause without complications.
 They may experience negative symptoms, but these are normal and to be expected.
 While some women have an easy menopause with few side effects, others have more difficult symptoms.

 Conventional and alternative treatment methods are available to lessen these symptoms and ease the transition period.
-There are many avenues for relief: from hormone replacement therapy to herbs and stress reduction techniques.
+There are many avenues for relief, from hormone replacement therapy to herbs to stress reduction techniques.
 By talking with your doctor about menopause, you can decide what, if any, treatment is right for you.